 29 Mar 2020

 This is piece forms part of a series of COVID-19 updates published by our firm in response to developments around the pandemic.
-For more on this series, please see here.
+For more on this series, please see our coronavirus news section.

 Licensed entities are expected by the MFSA to: